What kinds of internship opportunities exist?

 How do I find an internship?

-The departmental internship coordinator has a number of internship contacts and sites gleaned from faculty connections, position announcements received by the department, and previous student internship experiences.
-Employer solicitations are normally posted on the bulletin board in Leonard Hall.
+The program internship coordinator has a number of internship contacts and sites gleaned from faculty connections, position announcements received by the department, and previous student internship experiences.
+Employer solicitations are normally shared via email.
 However, many students discover opportunities on their own initiative, in some cases by contacting planning offices or other employers in their hometowns.
-When approaching a potential site, students should have a clear idea of what types of experiences they wish to gain from the internship along with a concise resume of their qualifications.
+When approaching a potential site, students should have a clear idea of what types of experiences they wish to gain from the internship, along with a concise résumé of their qualifications.

 I found an internship.
 What next?

-In order to proceed, a documented offer from the employer is needed to help ensure that expectations are consistent for all parties, and that they are adhered to.
+In order to proceed, a documented offer from the employer is needed to help ensure that expectations are consistent for all parties and that they are adhered to.
 This may be addressed to the student or the departmental internship coordinator, on letterhead or in electronic format.
 This correspondence should identify the duties of the intern, the length of employment, and the rate of pay (if any).
-The offer will be attached to the Internship Approval Form and submitted to the College of Humanities and Social Sciences for approval by the dean.
+The offer will be attached to the Internship Approval Form and submitted to the College of Natural Sciences and Mathematics for approval by the dean.
 Once approved, a student will be permitted to register.
 Students may begin working only after approval from the dean.

 How many hours do I register for?